 So, you want to start a microbrewery?
-Along with the usual challenges associated with starting and running a small business, you will need to think about food and beverage production and sale.
+Opening a new business is a new and exciting challenge that has the ability to be very profitable.
+Along with the usual challenges associated with starting and running a small business, when opening a microbrewer, you will need to think about food and beverage production and sale.
 In this article, we run through some of the main legal and regulatory issues to help bring your microbrewery dream to life.

 What Will I Call my Brewery?

 Equally as important as your brew, is a memorable name.
 “Old Wives Ales” and “Shenanigans Brewing” rank high on my favourites list.
 Once you have decided on your name, you should ensure that nobody else has taken it through a few simple searches.
 Google and the Independent Brewers Association are good starting points, as well as ASIC’s Business Name search.
 Next, you would register your business name and potentially talk to a lawyer about trade marking your brand.

 Producer/Wholesaler License for Brewers